TimeMagazineLabs/traveling_santa_problem/docs/TSP.md

 If a traveling salesman has to visit a certain number of cities across a region and wants to minimize the total distance she has to travel to reach them all, what is the optimal route she should take?
 This is such a famous problem in mathematics that there are any number of papers and tutorials out there that offer solutions in a variety of methods.

-Our task is to compute the *pro bono* salesman Santa Claus' route to each of the 3,108 counties in the continental United States, beginning in [Aroostook County, Maine](https://en.wikipedia.org/wiki/Aroostook_County,_Maine), the northeastern-most county in the U.S. For what it's worth, the [number of possible solutions](http://math.stackexchange.com/questions/725396/how-many-routes-possible-in-the-traveling-salesman-problem-with-n-cities-and) is `(n-1)!/2`, which, according to Mathematica--the only program that seems willing to entertain the idea of taking a factorial of 3,108--is 1.568 * 10^9503. *We're definitely not going to try all of them.*
+Our task is to compute the *pro bono* salesman Santa Claus' route to each of the 3,108 counties in the continental United States, beginning in [Aroostook County, Maine](https://en.wikipedia.org/wiki/Aroostook_County,_Maine), the northeastern-most county in the U.S--and ending in San Diego, the southwestern-most county.
+For what it's worth, the [number of possible solutions](http://math.stackexchange.com/questions/725396/how-many-routes-possible-in-the-traveling-salesman-problem-with-n-cities-and) is `(n-1)!/2`, which, according to Mathematica--the only program that seems willing to entertain the idea of taking a factorial of 3,108--is 1.568 * 10^9503. *We're definitely not going to try all of them.*

 ## Getting to work